 There has always been a debate within the sector, whether or not quality certification is important.
 If anything, it can show your commitment to your product or service and proves that you are a serious service provider focusing on your clients’ needs, quality and continuous improvements.

 The type of certification that is appreciated depends on the type of product or service you offer.
 For example, for software development in the automotive industry, ISO 26262 Part II or ISO/PRF PAS 21448 are very important.

 Another type of certification is ethical and sustainable certification.
 Examples are Corporate Social Responsibility certification, Fairtrade Software and Impact Sourcing.

 - When you are considering a particular quality certification, ask yourself three questions before working out the details: Is it good for my company?
 Is it good for my clients?
 Does it have marketing value?

 - If you (aim to) specialise in offering IT or IT enabled services for particular sectors, find out which certifications are relevant.

 - Check if there are resources available that might provide your company with financial support to achieve quality certification.
-Contact your national IT association (for example TAG Georgia or BPESA from South Africa) or one of the business support organisations in your country responsible for (IT) export promotion.
+Contact your national IT association (for example or BPESA from South Africa, Itida from Egypt or TAG Georgia) or one of the business support organisations in your country responsible for (IT) export promotion.

-- If you are an African IT or IT enabled service provider, take a look at the #FastTrackTech Africa Initiative by Intracen.
+- If you are an African IT or IT enabled service provider, take a look at the #FastTrackTech Africa Initiative by the International Trade Centre (ITC).

 2. Long sales cycle/trust